Close

 How is the testing performed?

 A venous blood draw takes blood from the child’s vein.
-It may take a few days to receive results from the laboratory.
-A healthcare provider may order a venous blood draw to confirm the blood lead level seen in an initial capillary test.
+It may take several days to receive results from the laboratory.
+Providers may order a venous blood draw to confirm the blood lead level seen in an initial capillary test.

 What’s a Blood Lead Reference Value?